 The applicant must pass the appropriate exams for the lines of authority for which they are seeking to qualify.
 Exam scores are valid for one year after the date of the exam.
 The application for licensure must be received by the North Dakota Insurance Department within that year.

 For major lines of authority (life and annuities, accident and health, property and casualty) you must pass both parts of the appropriate exams, one part on general product knowledge and one part specific to North Dakota state law.
-The Candidate Handbook on the PSI website lists the exams you need for each line of authority.

 Anyone applying to become a North Dakota resident insurance producer must undergo a criminal background check, which includes fingerprinting.
 This requirement does not apply to individuals renewing their license, individuals who apply for a license within 12 months after their license was canceled or expired, unless the license was suspended or revoked, or individual resident producers who are adding a line of authority to an existing license.
 Fingerprints are collected at the test site following passage of the licensing exam.